Build a product details page with Hydrogen

 Now that you have a loader, you can get the loader's data in your JSX component with the

 useLoaderData() hook.
-Now import that function and render the handle.
+Import the hook and render the handle.
 Your complete

 Step 3: Query the Storefront APIAnchor link to section titled "Step 3: Query the Storefront API"